rael-g/Piece/Kanban.md

       - [ ] Implement a basic `HierarchyPanel` to list `Node`s in the `ActiveScene`.
       - [ ] Implement a basic `InspectorPanel` to display and allow editing of simple properties of selected `Node`s/`Component`s.
       - [ ] Implement basic scene serialization/deserialization for saving/loading editor state and scenes.
+      - [ ] Implement Logging for the Minimal Visual Editor
+      - [ ] Implement Tests for the Minimal Visual Editor
   ```md
   Develop a minimal but functional Visual Editor in C# that can host the engine's game loop, display the scene in a viewport, and allow basic inspection and manipulation of scene elements.
   ```